 Opening Times | Directions | Audio Tour | Access

-The museum grounds contain one of Leicester’s most famous landmarks, the Jewry Wall, part of the Roman town's public baths and thought to be one of the tallest surviving pieces of Roman masonry in the country.
+The museum grounds contain one of Leicester’s most famous landmarks, the Jewry Wall, part of the Roman town's public baths.
+It is one of the tallest surviving pieces of Roman masonry in the country.

 The celebration of Leicester’s Roman history continues inside the museum, with stunning collections including detailed mosaics, intricate painted wall plaster and a beautiful Roman cavalry helmet cheekpiece.

-Complementing our Roman archaeology collections, there's fascinating artefacts from other eras.
-From ancient stone tools to striking Medieval decorated tiles from Leicester Abbey, there's something to interest the whole family.
+Complementing our Roman archaeology collections, there are fascinating artefacts from other eras.
+From ancient stone tools to striking medieval decorated tiles from Leicester Abbey, there's something to interest the whole family.

 Jewry Wall Museum also offers a great range of event days visit our events pages to see What's On this month.

 Thanks to the Friends of Jewry Wall Museum, our audio tour of the Jewry Wall Roman site is now available to download.
 Discover how the Romans in Leicester bathed and relaxed on this important site.